Khiyam al-Walid: History

 The name of the village in Arabic is translated as "the tents of al-Walid", which may refer to the Arab Muslim commander Khalid ibn al-Walid (d.
 642).
 According to local tradition, a shrine and the tomb of the sage Shaykh ibn al-Walid was located in the village mosque.

 British Mandate era

 In the 1931 census of Palestine the population of Khiyam al-Walid was 181, all Muslims, in a total of 42 houses.

-Khiyam al Walid was classified as a hamlet by the Palestine Index Gazeteer.
+Khiyam al Walid was classified as a hamlet by the Palestine Index Gazetteer.
 During the British Mandate period, many of the houses were situated along the road to the nearby village of az-Zawiya.
 There was a good water source to the east, and the village consequently expanded in that direction.
 In a 1945 survey, the village was made up of a total 4,215 dunams.
 Despite its entire population being Arab, 92% of its land was Jewish-owned.

 Types of land use in dunams in the village in the 1945 statistics:

 The land ownership of the village before occupation in dunams: